Boemska/sas-hot-editor/README.md

 The app should then be accessible via ` http(s)://yourSasServer/theDirectoryYouCopiedItToInHtdocs/`

+### Support

+Sure - for simple stuff or feature ideas, raise an issue on GitHub.

-### Wow, this is awesome.
+###### Wow, this is awesome.
 Can you customise this for me?
 Can you build me an app?

-Sure.
-For simple stuff, raise an issue on GitHub.
 For commercials and support, drop us a line on info@boemskats.com.